Milk Farm Restaurant: Future plans

 Though the building is no longer at its original location, it has been placed in storage with the possibility of future restoration and placement in a local history museum.
-As of 2007, there are tentative plans to turn the property into a business plaza.
-The project is currently for sale after trading hands at a foreclosure sale.
-The current owners are pursuing development joint ventures and entertaining offers for sale.
+As of 2007, there were tentative plans to turn the property into a business plaza.

 As of 2022, Milk Farm Development LLC purchased the entire 60 acre property.
 The principals of the firm plan on restoring the historical Milk Farm Restaurant and other highway commercial services.

+In 2024, the property was sold to 4G Holdings XVII LLC and SSB Dixon LLC.
+The new owners said in November 2025 they were still in the early stages of evaluating potential uses for the site.
+They told KTXL TV, "We understand there’s community interest in the history of the property and the sign, and we’ll be taking that into account as we assess next steps".